AditSoni/SIRD_Python_implementation/README.md

 Implemented the SIRD model of epidemic prediction using Python

-The code is implemented via jupyter-notebook
+The code is implemented in jupyter-notebook

 SIRD.pdf contains the paper of the implementation